MatissesProjects/webcamKnn/README.md

   - This will be the base for the overall solution
 - [x] Migrate application to a flask service
   - This will allow us to serve the application on something like heroku easily in the future
+- [x] Create a better way to index the labels and text
+  - Potentially use a loop over some variables